-Since we need not ascribe these conflicting ideas to an external object, we find no contradiction.
+Since we need not ascribe these conflicting ideas to an external object, other than an infinite God, we find no contradiction.

 So, the problems of error that motivated Descartes and Locke are obviated.

 But Berkeley has a new set of problems.